 The 49ers appeared to be calling a fairly vanilla game with a lot of safe passes for McCoy, perhaps wanting to boost his confidence — and, simultaneously, his trade value.
 Although he finished 11-for-15 passing, he threw for only 109 yards (with several of those coming after the catch) and was sacked once.
 McCoy's best throw of the night was a nice touch pass downfield for 19 yards to new receiver Jon Baldwin.

 Now what happens to the other quarterbacks on the roster?
 Seventh-rounder B.J.
 Daniels replaced McCoy and continued his solid play this summer; he appears to be a greener version of Kaepernick, perhaps without the "wow" traits.
 And whither Wallace?
 Might the 49ers consider keeping four quarterbacks considering that Wallace also has flexibility as a receiver?
 (Sorry, Scott Tolzien.
 We're counting you out here.)

-With the former Heisman runner-up apparently assured of a roster spot, there is some intrigue about what the 49ers will do.
+With the former Heisman runner-up and national champion at Texas apparently assured of a roster spot, there is some real intrigue about what the 49ers will do.
 Yes, one of the hallmarks of this 49ers regime is knowing when to turn the page.
 They dumped 2012 first-rounder A.J.
 Jenkins in a deal for Baldwin.
 But after trading two draft picks (a fifth and a seventh) for McCoy and a sixth-rounder, the 49ers apparently want to keep him around a little longer.